Mercedes-Benz 600: In popular culture

 In cinema, the Mercedes 600 was featured in several James Bond films, most notably as transport of the villain Ernst Stavro Blofeld in On Her Majesty's Secret Service and Diamonds Are Forever.
 In Octopussy, the villain Kamal Khan is seen leaving Sotheby's London auction house in a 600 Pullman.
 Near the beginning of 1978 movie Who Is Killing the Great Chefs of Europe?, the character played by Jacqueline Bisset is abducted from Heathrow Airport in a 600 Pullman.

 In a Top Gear challenge, Jeremy Clarkson compared his 1973 short-wheelbase 600 to James May's 1972 Rolls-Royce Corniche.
-In Twin Peaks the 600 was also used as a car in the first episode.
+In Twin Peaks, the 600 was also used as a car in the first episode.

+The song "United" released 1994, by Prince Ital Joe & Marky mark.
+Where driving in a 600 in the music video.